basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 `ssmtp -v yourmail@gmail.com < test.txt`

-Status messages should indicated that the mail was sent successfully..
+Status messages should indicated that the mail was sent successfully.
 If there are no errors, you can then check out `yourmail@gmail.com` and make sure that email has been delivered successfully.
 But, if you do get errors and don't receive the email then check `/var/log/maillog`:

 `cat /var/log/maillog`